-Prototype Final Product analysis of Time to hold tooth brush >5 >5 product recorded in context of (minutes) success criteria.
-Comment Print successfully held t Print successfully held toothbrush for well over 5 minutes.
-Stopped recording at 5 minutes as recommended time to brush teeth is 2 n is 2 minutes.
-Taking into account limited movement and range this is why the time was recorded until 5 minutes. his is
+Prototype Final Product analysis of Time to hold tooth brush >5 >5 product recorded (minutes) Comment Print successfully held toothbrush for well over 5 minutes.
+Stopped opped recording at 5 minutes as recommended time to brush teeth is 2 is 2 minutes.
+Taking into acc minutes.
+Taking into account limited movement and range this is why the time was record why the time was recorded until 5 minutes.